-First and foremost, this benefit is completely separate from Trip Cancellation coverage.
-For TravelSafe, you can add the Cancel For Any Reason benefit onto our Classic Plan, which makes it the Classic Plus Plan.
+First and foremost, this optional coverage is separate from Trip Cancellation coverage.
+For TravelSafe, you can add the Cancel for Any Reason benefit onto our Classic Plan, which makes it the Classic Plus Plan.

 When to Buy CFAR

 This will vary by company, but TravelSafe requires you buy CFAR within 21 days of the date your initial trip deposit is received.

 Your best bet is to always purchase coverage as soon as you begin planning your trip.
 You can always make edits to travel dates and trip costs if they change as you go on.
 The most important thing is ensuring maximum coverage.

 In order to receive the Cancel for Any Reason benefit, you must cancel your trip 2 days or more before your scheduled departure date.
 If you're schedule to leave on 2/14/2024, you'll need to cancel by 2/12/2024.

 Always review your specific plan document.
 In some states, like New York, CFAR is not available.
 It's important to understand your documents and always call us with any questions.